LIBERATING FOOTBALL TRAVEL

 East End Park/Natália Jánossy

-The subsequent departure of the managerial team of Jimmy Calderwood and Jimmy Nicholl led to a drop in form and Leishman stepping in at the last minute to ward off relegation.
+The subsequent departure of the managerial team of Jimmy Calderwood and Jimmy Nicholl led to a drop in form.
+Leishman saved the day to ward off relegation.
 Dunfermline still made two cup finals in two years, and embarked on short campaigns in Europe, but were relegated in 2007.

 On the plus side, a grassroots campaign saved the club and a supporters’ trust took over the reins.
 The departure of so many players allowed the likes of striker Faissal El Bakhtaoui to shine, and the French-Moroccan’s hatfuls of goals in 2015-16 helped the Pars regain a Championship position.